fcgreg/dumpit-linux/README.md

 # DumpItForLinux

+# Special Note
+This is a forked repository of the Magnet Forensics DumpItForLinux project.
+The purpose of this repository is for the release and management of static compiled binaries, which currently are not provided by the main project.
+This should make it easier for those unfamiliar with compiling static Rust binaries to quickly use this tool.
+See the Releases section for further.

+This repository will regularly synchronize its code base with the main project.
+Therefore, please refer to the main project for code contributions and general bug reports (bug reports related to execution errors with the compiled binaries are still appropriate here, though).

+## No Warranty - Use at Your Own Risk
+These binaries are provided as a convenience only.
+They should not be relied upon in a production setting without conducting your own compatibility testing for that specific environment.
+If any doubt exists, please refer to the main DumpItForLinux project and follow the instructions of compiling the code for your specific platform.

+---

 # Getting Started
 `dumpit-linux` (or `DumpItForLinux`) is very straight forward - the only thing you need is root permission as it relies on /proc/kcore to create a compact version, and is compatible with the old and new versions of `/proc/kcore`.